nextflow-io/training/docs/basic_training/index.md

 # Welcome

-## Welcome to the Nextflow Training Workshop

 We are excited to have you on the path to writing reproducible and scalable scientific workflows using Nextflow.
-This guide complements the full Nextflow documentation - if you ever have any doubts, head over to the docs located [here](https://www.nextflow.io/docs/latest).
+This guide complements the full [Nextflow documentation](https://www.nextflow.io/docs/latest) - if you ever have any doubts, please refer to that.

+## Objectives

 By the end of this course you should: